bcgov/citz-imb-sp-vdr/README.md

 ---

 ## Instructions for Deployment

 **Site Collection Administrators**

-1. Download *CITZ.IMB.SP.VirtualDocumentRoom.wsp* file
+1. Download _CITZ.IMB.SP.VirtualDocumentRoom.wsp_ file
 2. Upload file to your collection Solutions Gallery
 3. Activate the solution
-4. Create a Permission Level titled *Read with Add* that is a copy of the *Read* Permission Level that is also granted the permission to Add Items to lists
+4. Create a Permission Level titled _Read with Add_ that is a copy of the _Read_ Permission Level that is also granted the permission to Add Items to lists

 **Note:** if you are re-deploying or deploying a newer version, you will need to deactivate the old version prior to uploading to the Solution Gallery.
 If the solution fails to activate, delete it from the gallery and re-upload it.
+Updated solutions do not affect existing sites created from previous solution versions.

 ## Instructions for site creation

 **Site Collection Administrators** or **Site Owners**

-1. Navigate to the *Site Contents* of the parent site
+1. Navigate to the _Site Contents_ of the parent site
-2. Click on *new subsite*
+2. Click on _new subsite_
 3. Enter the Title of the site (recommend less than 50 characters)
 4. Optionally, enter a description
 5. Enter the Web Site Address (recommend 8 or less characters)
-6. For the template, select the Custom tab and choose *CITZ IMB Virtual Document Room*
+6. For the template, select the Custom tab and choose _CITZ IMB Virtual Document Room_
-7. Choose *Use unique permissions*
+7. Choose _Use unique permissions_
-8. Choose whether to use the top link bar (recommend *No*)
+8. Choose whether to use the top link bar (recommend _No_)
-9. Click *Create*
+9. Click _Create_

 it may take some time to process, do not refresh the page or navigate away.
-Once the next page loads, you will be presented with the Terms of Service, you ***Must*** accept this.
+Once the next page loads, you will be presented with the Terms of Service, you **_Must_** accept this.

 10. Create new groups for Visitors (Read Access), Members (Edit Access), and Owners (Full Control).
 Typically, you would only add users to the Owners group at this time.
-Do NOT add any Proponents or Proponent Users here
+Do NOT add any Proponents or Proponent Users here.
+You may use existing groups if you have already set them up.